 Being waste wise doesn’t have to cost you more money, and it can reduce your event’s carbon footprint, save resources and help keep the Gold Coast clean and green.

 City of Gold Coast is in the process of developing waste wise guidelines, but a comprehensive Waste Wise Event Toolkit is available now from New South Wales EPA.

-For information on Gold Coast tourism and accommodation options, check out Visit Gold Coast.
+For information on Gold Coast tourism and accommodation options, check out Destination Gold Coast.